2

 Flywheel Weight

-The flywheel on an exercise bike is the metal disc that spins as you pedal.
-Flywheels come in a huge variety of weights and generally speaking, heavier is better.
+Flywheels come in a variety of sizes and generally speaking, heavier is better.

 That’s because most home exercise bikes are designed to benefit from a heavier flywheel.